OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-14.md

 ## Proverbs 14:34

-Righteousness exalts a nation, but sin is a disgrace to any people.
+Righteousness exalts up a nation, but sin brings disgrace to any people.

 ## Proverbs 14:35